Momentum (organisation): Unseat campaign and expansion into local government (2017–2019)

 Momentum began their Unseat campaign after the 2017 general election with partners like Owen Jones, targeting constituencies where prominent Conservative MPs had a small majority and were susceptible to a Labour win at the next general election.
 Thousands of people attended Unseat events for seats held by Education Secretary Justine Greening (Putney), Department for Work and Pensions Secretary Iain Duncan Smith (Chingford and Woodford Green) and Prime Minister Boris Johnson (Uxbridge and South Ruislip).
 The campaign motivated Duncan Smith to contact local Conservative associations to organise activists to conduct counter-campaigns.

 Because the Labour Party believed that another snap general election was likely, the party conducted its selection procedure to have a slate of parliamentary candidates in place for the 96 marginal constituencies; Momentum backed several of those candidates.
 By January 2019, over half of Momentum's 67 selections had become candidates.
 Momentum wanted the Labour manifesto to propose a four-day work week and a Green New Deal: mass state investment to address climate change.

 Momentum established a candidate network providing support for new councillors and encouraging women to stand, giving them opportunities to discuss policy and training in successful Labour-controlled councils such as Salford and Preston.
 Momentum-backed selections in the 2018 local elections included Rokhsana Fiaz for Mayor of Newham, who was elected with an increased majority.
 The Trafford Labour Party leader cited Momentum as a key reason for Labour's gain of seats in the borough.
 Momentum-supported councillor Joseph Ejiofor became leader of Haringey London Borough Council after the elections in London.

 In February 2019, after the resignation of nine Labour members of parliament (eight becoming members of the centrist Independent Group with former Conservatives), Momentum began to organise resources and activists to campaign for those seats, wanting public pressure from constituents to trigger by-elections.
 The organisation raised £15,000 in the hours after the split to fund the campaign.
 Momentum organized 100 activists on 19 March in Streatham (Chuka Umunna's constituency), with Owen Jones, Diane Abbott and Ash Sarkar speaking to activists at a rally.

 In March 2019, Momentum began Bankrupt Climate Change: a protest campaign outside Barclays banks by 40 local groups.
 The campaign's objective was to raise awareness of Barclays' investments in fossil-fuel companies; the bank is reportedly Europe's largest financier (and the world's sixth-largest) of such companies.

-During the 2019 local elections, James Driscoll was selected as Labour candidate for the inaugural first North of Tyne mayoral election as a notable Momentum-backed choice.
-Driscoll won the election, with 56.1 percent of the second-round vote.
+During the 2019 local elections, Jamie Driscoll was selected as Labour candidate for the inaugural first North of Tyne mayoral election as a notable Momentum-backed choice.
+Driscoll won the election, with 56.1 per cent of the second-round vote.
 Brighton and Hove City Council, where Momentum backed 12 Labour candidates, and Sandwell Council were focal points for the organisation.